ericanastas/sequence-timeline/README.md

 - Single arrows to/from hidden lines should still show up as short visible lines to/from empty space

-# Event Properties#
+# Event Properties #

+### Base Properites ###

-- Description: A short description of the event
+- String `Description`: A short description of the event
-- TimeStamp: The date/time of the event occurred
+- Date `TimeStamp`: The date/time of the event occurred
-- Source: The source line of the event
+- String `Source`: The source line of the event
-- Target: The target of the event (May be set to the same as the source for event that are not between life lines)
+- String `Target`: The target of the event
+    - May be set to the same as the source for event that are not between life lines

-- TargetCreated: True/false
+### Created/Destroyed ###

-    - Identifies if the target was created by this event
+- Bool `TargetCreated`: Identifies if the target was created by this event
     - Any line which does not have a corresponding created event is assumed to have been created before the start of the diagram

+#### Position ###

-- Duration: The duration of the event, may be zero if event occurs at a specific point in time
+- Number `Duration`: The duration of the event
+    - May be zero if event occurs at a specific point in time
-- Position
-    - Sets the location of the durration bar for the event
+- String `Position`: The location of the duration bar for the event
-    - Options
-        - StartSource: Starts on the source line at TimeStamp
+    - `StartSource`: Starts on the source line at TimeStamp
-        - EndSource: Ends on the source line at TimeStamp
+    - `EndSource`: Ends on the source line at TimeStamp
-        - StartTarget: Starts on the target line at TimeStamp
+    - `StartTarget`: Starts on the target line at TimeStamp
-        - EndTarget: Ends on the target line at TimeStamp
+    - `EndTarget`: Ends on the target line at TimeStamp

+#### Activation ###

 - Activation
     - Lines can be activated and deactivated

 # Draw Logic #